 READING AND INTERACTIVE

 Illustrations Games: How do illustrators get ideas or how do they illustrate someone else's ideas.
-Children choose from cards/call out an animal, a place, an action (or similar) and I attempt to illustrate it (with their help).
+What is the relationship between the words and the pictures?

 WRITING & ILLUSTRATING